NREL/reView/README.md

     ```
 <br>

-## Command Line Tools
+## Command-Line Tools

-Additional command line tools are available as part of this package.
+Additional command-line tools are available as part of this package.
 A list of these tools can be accessed using the command `reView-tools`.
 The commands currently available include:

 - `unpack-turbines`: Unpack individual turbines from each reV project site in a reV supply curve CSV, produced using "bespoke" (i.e., SROM) turbine placement.